pulamusic/node-task-manager/README.md

 * Run `npm run dev` to start the development server.

 **NOTE (09/22/2019)**: I'm having trouble uploading avatar images to the database.
 Refer back to [this video](https://www.udemy.com/the-complete-nodejs-developer-course-2/learn/lecture/13729388#content).
+* **IDEA**: Re-try uploading avatar images when I am not logged into the STCC server.
+I've had some trouble with their firewall.

 ---